 The last wedding I did I must have played and built on this 25 times!
 When I showed up at the church, the coordinator asked, “In addition to playing this for the 9 bridesmaids, ring bearer, and 2 flower girls, the bride asked me today if you would please also play The Canon in D for 2 sets of cousins, the seating of the grandparents, and also the bride and groom’s parents?”
 I started very slowly and gradually built this until the kids went down the aisle, then ended high and light for them.

-Tips on how to improvise The Canon in D may be found in both my books, Amazing Phrasing – Keyboard (Hal Leonard – comes with a 44 track CD) and The Complete Church Pianist: A Piano/Keyboard Method with Tips for Inspired Improvisation and Worship (CreateSpace – 41 track CD/mp3 sold separately – preview on itunes).
+Tips on how to improvise The Canon in D may be found in both my books, Amazing Phrasing – Keyboard (Hal Leonard – comes with a 44 track audio) and The Complete Church Pianist: A Piano/Keyboard Method with Tips for Inspired Improvisation and Worship (41 track audio album sold separately on Amazon & CD Baby).
 Download the basic chart here under Downloads.

 My next blog will contain important wedding ceremony music extras, plus my “most outrageous requests” story from the father of the bride asking for my services 8 days before the Mission wedding!